 Call forwarding shouldn’t have to happen every time you step away from your desk.
 If you want to limit your occasions for forwarding calls to the times you’re actually busy — like when you’re relaxing on vacation or in an important meeting — it may be ideal to ditch your landline altogether.

-Instead of learning how to forward a landline to a cell phone, consider using a virtual phone service to take your calls from your computer, tablet, or smartphone.
+Instead of learning how to forward a landline to a cell phone, consider using a virtual phone service to take your calls from your computer, tablet, or smartphone via WiFi.

-When you aren’t available to answer calls no matter which device is ringing, follow these steps to set up call forwarding on OpenPhone on the web or desktop app:
+When you don’t have access to a solid internet connection, follow these steps to set up call forwarding on OpenPhone on the web or desktop app:

 - Tap “Settings” from the left-hand menu.